Hemdan47/LZ77-codec/README.md

-Here's the updated README file for your LZ77 compression and decompression project:

 # LZ77 Compression and Decompression

 This project implements the **LZ77** compression and decompression algorithm in Java.
 LZ77 is a lossless data compression algorithm that replaces repeated occurrences of data with references to a single copy within a defined sliding window.
 This project provides a command-line interface for compressing and decompressing text files.